-Council's average rate income is below average for all categories, with this then matched by staff numbers and a number of expenditure averages also being below the Group 4 average.
+Council's average rate income is below average for all categories, with this then matched by employee numbers and some expenditure per capita also below the Group 4 average.

 Summary of Revenue and Expenditure Assumptions - LTFP

 The following tables summarises Council's core financial planning assumptions for the LTFP.